cheat/cheat/README.md

 Cheatpaths
 ----------
-Cheatsheets are stored on "cheatpaths", which are directories that contain cheetsheets.
+Cheatsheets are stored on "cheatpaths", which are directories that contain cheatsheets.
 Cheatpaths are specified in the `conf.yml` file.

 It can be useful to configure `cheat` against multiple cheatpaths.
 A common pattern is to store cheatsheets from multiple repositories on individual